Plan9-Archive/plan9ants/doc/vultr.md

 	MANAGE the vm, start if needed, and view the console INSTALL through the console management interface on vultr

 Mostly you will be using the defaults.
 The general method of installation is covered well in the 9front.org fqa.
 You hit enter a few times until the rio gui is started, then you can use the live cd and begin the install with inst/start when ready.
-You will be choosing to use hjfs instead of the default cwfs, and we recommend partitioning the hjfs partittion to be small.
+You will be choosing to use hjfs instead of the default cwfs.
+You have the option to do a minimal ants install with hjfs only, or to add fossil and venti also.
+To do so, we will make the hjfs partition small during the install process.
 Here are the relevant inputs, with everything else being left as default.

 	inst/start
 	hjfs #configfs